Enhancing precision of atomic clocks by tuning disorder in accessories: Glassy disorder: Origins, models and averaging

 and $a>0$.
 The standard deviation in this case is \\ \\ \textbf{\textbullet$\;\;\mathbf{G_3}$: \textit{a modulated Gaussian disorder.}} This represents a distribution sharper than $G_2$.
 The disorder parameter $\epsilon$ is, in this case, distributed as

 where

 and $a>0$.
-Again we define the ``strength" of the disorder as the standard deviation of the probability distribution, given by
+Again we define the strength of the disorder as the standard deviation of the probability distribution, given by

-These five disorder models provide advantages in the precision of metrological estimation of the relevant quantities, over the same for the ideal scenario with uncorrelated initial probes, in case of evolution by the disordered Hamiltonian $H_1$.
-The Gaussian and uniform disorder models are found to be non-beneficial in this case, but they provide significant enhancement in measurement precision by incorporating some external fields and interaction between the system particles, when copies of two-qubit states are taken as initial probes.
-These two distribution functions are also given below, for completeness. \\ \\ \textbf{\textbullet $\mathbf{\;\;G}$: \textit{Gaussian disorder.}} In this scenario, $\epsilon$ is chosen from a Gaussian distribution with a mean of zero and a standard deviation of $\sigma_G$, and the corresponding probability density function is given by
+These disorder models provide advantages in the precision of metrological estimation of the relevant quantities, over the same for the ideal scenario with uncorrelated initial probes, in case of evolution by the disordered Hamiltonian $H_1$.
+For uncorrelated initial probes, the disorder-averaged error in frequency estimation is non-existent for the Gaussian (G) and Cauchy-Lorentz (CL) distributions.
+The median, however exists in these cases, and the disorder-averaged median is found to be beneficial over that of the disorder-free scenario.
+Further, the Gaussian and uniform disorder models provide significant enhancement in measurement precision by incorporating some external fields and interaction between the system particles, when copies of two-qubit states are taken as initial probes.
+The uniform distribution function is also given below, for completeness. \\ \\ \textbf{\textbullet $\mathbf{\;\;U}$: \textit{Uniform disorder.}} In this circumstance, $\epsilon$ is distributed as